MtMath/Euler-Solutions/solutions/problem_001/explanation.md

 ### Complexity Analysis

-The time complexity for this solution is O(1), where N is the given number.
+The time complexity for this solution is O(1).
 We not iterate over all the numbers below the given number to find the sum of multiples of 3 or 5.
 Using Sum of arithmetic progression to solve without iterate each number.

 The space complexity for this solution is O(1), as we only use a constant amount of extra space to store the sum.